MRC always strives to maintain the highest standards of teaching and learning.

 The Student Services Department keeps a record of each student’s attendance on a daily basis.
 The Student’s Disciplinary Policy treats the breach of Attendance Policy as a serious offence.

 Our aim is to be the first choice for students and to meet this challenge we not only implement the attendance policy but develop the ways it can be achieved.

 This policy applies to all students enrolled in any course offered by the college.
 The aim of the policy is to ensure that all the students should understand that they need to attend all the classes and tutorials to get the maximum benefit from their course of study.

 Mont Rose College of Management and Sciences encourages 100% attendance.
-The adjustments can only be made where there is medical evidence or proof of extenuating circumstances.
+Exceptions can only be made where there is medical evidence or proof of extenuating circumstances.

 When a student is absent, late authorisation of such absence is only possible if a justified reason is provided.

-If a student is ill and needs to stay at home then they have to inform the Student Services administratorno later then 9:30 am on the first day of their absence otherwise they will be marked as ‘unauthorised’ absence.
-Medical evidence will only be required if the illness lasts for more then 3 days.
+If a student is ill and needs to stay at home, then they have to inform the Student Services administrator no later than 9:30 am on the first day of their absence otherwise they will be marked as ‘unauthorised’ absent.
+Medical evidence will only be required if the illness lasts for more than 3 days.